10 Habits That Will Make You Smarter

 Mental challenges keep your brain sharp and improve problem-solving skills.
 You can engage in solving puzzles, crosswords, or Sudoku.

-Engaging in activities that require critical thinking, such as coding or learning new software makes you more smart because your brain will be at work most of the time.
+Engaging in activities that require critical thinking, such as coding or learning new software, makes you smarter because your brain is at work most of the time.

-You can also be a part of random new activities that will help you subsequently.
+You can also participate in random new activities that will help you subsequently.

 9. Teach Others